 - 1st week of fall semester 80%

-A fall semester Resident who has an Ohio University approved Housing Exemption/Termination Request Form or properly withdraws from Ohio University as a student for spring semester must officially check out with the residence hall staff no later than 10PM on the Sunday prior to the start of spring semester courses to receive a total refund of spring semester room and board charges.
-If you have an outstanding balance on your student account, the refund will first be applied to any outstanding balances with Ohio University.
+A fall semester Resident who has an Ohio University approved Housing Exemption/Termination Request Form [PDF] or properly withdraws from Ohio University for spring semester must officially check out with the residence hall staff no later than 10PM on the Sunday prior to the start of spring semester courses to receive a total refund of spring semester room and board charges.
+If you have an outstanding balance on your student account, the refund will first be applied to any outstanding balance with Ohio University.

-A Resident who has occupancy of a residence hall room for spring semester and (1) Ohio University then approves a Housing Exemption/Termination Request Form; or (2) the Resident properly withdraws from Ohio University as a student during that spring semester, will be subject to the refund schedule as follows:
+A Resident who has Occupancy of a room in Campus Housing for spring semester and either (1) Ohio University then approves a Housing Exemption/Termination Request Form [PDF]; or (2) the Resident properly withdraws from Ohio University during that spring semester, will be subject to the refund schedule as follows:

-A Resident who has occupancy of a residence hall room for a summer session(s) and (1) Ohio University then approves a Housing Exemption/Termination Request Form; or (2) the Resident properly withdraws from Ohio University as a student during that summer semester, will be subject to the refund schedule as follows:
+A Resident who has Occupancy of a room in Campus Housing for a summer session(s) and either (1) Ohio University then approves a Housing Exemption/Termination Request Form [PDF]; or (2) the Resident properly withdraws from Ohio University during that summer semester, will be subject to the refund schedule as follows:

 - 1st week of summer occupancy - 60%

 - 2nd week of summer occupancy - 40%

 The normal rates and refund schedules are inapplicable to students that live in Campus Housing during an “Interim Period.”
 “Interim Period” is defined as the period between the end of exams, and the start of a new semester.
 Students who wish to live in Campus Housing during an Interim Period must submit the appropriate interim housing application.
 If the application is granted, the students are subject to a daily, prorated fee for the duration that they live in Campus Housing during the applicable Interim Period.
 The remaining terms and conditions of this Contract, as well as all other documents and policies referenced herein, still apply.